Great Design. There is no substitute.

 A kitchen can be easily updated for $10,000-50,000.
 Same goes with bathrooms.
 But reconfiguring a property's layout will cost you ten times the money, more time than you can imagine (& possibly your sanity!).

-There is always opportunity in quality property.
+There is always value in great property.
 Find it.
 Buy it.
 Love it!